-Yet Rouhani's government has also stood accused of self-dealing.
+Rouhani's government has also stood accused of self-dealing.
 In 2016, the New York Times reported on bombshell allegations in Iranian media concerning inflated bonuses and salaries for executives of state-controlled companies on Rouhani's watch.
 These figures were much higher than the legal limit of \$2,353 per month for government employees.
 Other allegations included \$50,000 bonuses for executives at the government-controlled Central Insurance Company and the head of the state-owned Tejarat Bank, named to his post under Rouhani, receiving \$208,115 over 21 months and a zero-interest loan of \$289,000.
 That's not to mention the Supreme Audit Court's revelation in 2020 that \$4.8 billion, which was allocated for imports, was missing from the budget.
 In effect, billions of dollars had been distributed to importers, but no goods were imported.

 In addition, Rouhani's inner-circle also stood accused of corruption.
-Sadegh Larijani, the head of Iran's judiciary, accused Rouhani publicly of receiving embezzled state funds from Babak Zanjani, the point man in assisting the Islamic Republic with evading the pre-nuclear deal sanctions.
+Sadegh Larijani, then head of Iran's judiciary, accused Rouhani publicly of receiving embezzled state funds from Babak Zanjani, the point man in assisting the Islamic Republic with evading the pre-nuclear deal sanctions.
 Rouhani's First Vice President Eshaq Jahangiri as well as his own brother, Hossein Fereydoun, were also targeted with nepotism and cronyism charges.
+Jahangiri was appointed to lead the investigation into the salary scandal, though he had himself been a recipient of a \$200,000 bonus while on the board of a state-run cement company.

 In 2019, Fereydoun was sentenced to an unspecified jail term on corruption charges.
 The families of cabinet ministers have also been implicated in separate cases-with one example being Hadi Razavi, the son-in-law of Rouhani's minister of labor, who used state funds to pay for luxury automobiles and vacations.
-Iran's judiciary has also recently opened a probe into budget irregularities within the Rouhani administration.
+Iran's judiciary also opened a probe into budget irregularities within the Rouhani administration.